jinghuazhao/Computational-Statistics/INSTALL.md

 sudo apt install libgmp-dev
 sudo apt install libmpfr-dev
 ```
 then one can install Rmpfr.
+When installing as non-Admin, make sure issuing 'make check' for both libraries.

 ## --- GSL ---